Don Martina: Later career

 During his political career Martina also served several years in the Estates of the Netherlands Antilles.
-After serving as Prime Minister he continued as party leader of the Partido MAN.
+After serving as prime minister he continued as party leader of the Partido MAN.
 At the 1994 general Netherlands Antilles elections his party obtained 2 of the 22 seats and subsequently participated in the government of Prime Minister Miguel Pourier.

 Since the 1995 Curaçao island council elections, Martina's Partido MAN was member of the government coalition together with the Party for the Restructured Antilles (PAR).
 During 1997 and 1998 the Partido MAN lost public support.
 In the 1999 Curaçao island council elections Martina's Partido MAN lost four of its six seats.
 Martina subsequently announced his retirement from active politics.

 In 2011 Martina, together with his sons, left the Partido MAN.
 Martina had been unhappy with the course the party was following.
 He also criticized the collaboration with the Movement for the Future of Curaçao and Sovereign People.
-In August 2016, after Hensley Koeiman took control over the party, Martina and his sons returned to the party.
+In August 2016, after Hensley Koeiman took control of the party, Martina and his sons returned to the party.

 As chairperson of the Fundashon Rehabilitashon Tula Martina campaigned for the rehabilitation and declaration as national hero of Tula, a slave that led the Curaçao Slave Revolt of 1795 and was subsequently executed.
 In 2013 Tula was declared a national hero.
 Martina has also spoken out for improved water resource management on Curaçao.
+Through his foundation Nos Kunuku he promoted subsistince agriculture.

+Honours and awards

+Martina received the Order of Francisco de Miranda of Venezuela in the first class in 1983.
+During the same year he also received the Order of the Liberator in first class from Venezuela.
+In 1983, Martina was also named a Knight in the Order of the Netherlands Lion.
+In 1995 he was named Grand Officer in the Order of Orange-Nassau.

+In 2015 the Emancipatie en Rijkseenheid Boulevard was renamed in his honor, to the Dominico F. 'Don' Martina Boulevard.
+The decision was made public on Martina's 80th birthday.
+In 2020 he received an honorary doctorate by his alma mater, the University of the West Indies.
+In 2023 Martina was named Minister of State of Curaçao as recognition for his contributions to the Curaçaoan community.

-Personal life
+Personal life and death

-Martina has one daughter and two sons.
+Martina had one daughter and two sons.
 His son Steven Martina served as Minister of Economic Development of Curaçao.

 In 2010 a book about Martina was published: Don Martina: waardig en rechtvaardig.

-In 2015 the Emancipatie en Rijkseenheid Boulevard was renamed in his honor, to the Dominico F. ‘Don’ Martina Boulevard.
-The decision was made public on Martina's 80th birthday.
+Martina died in Willemstad, Curaçao, on 21 December 2024, at the age of 89.